Stray and nuisance cats

 If your cat is handed in to Council

-If we are unable to identify you as the owner, or if the cat is unregistered, we will take it to the Council pound at Animal Aid, Coldstream.
+If we are unable to identify the cat's owner, or if the cat is not registered with Council, it will be taken to Council's pound at Animal Aid in Coldstream.

 You will receive a fine if your cat is unregistered or not wearing a Council tag.